nishanttotla/hugo-blog-skeleton/README.md

 ### Notes

 - After making changes to any CSS/Javascript files, you'll need to run `gulp` in the `/themes/skeleton` directory for minimization.
 - Custom fonts from [Fontello](http://fontello.com/) are used on the site.
-Instructions for making changes to those will be added in the near future.
+Instructions for making changes to those are in the README in the theme directory.